ShamindaKanchana/vau-cs-academic-advisor/README.md

    - User messages are sent to the backend API
    - The system classifies the query type (subject content, results, general info)

-2. **State Management**:
+2. **State Management with LangGraph**:
-   - LangGraph manages the conversation flow
+   - LangGraph orchestrates the conversation flow through a state machine
-   - Different agents handle specific types of queries
+   - Different nodes in the graph handle specific query types:
+     - `user_input_handler`: Routes queries to appropriate handlers
+     - `subject_content_based`: Handles course content inquiries
+     - `result_based_infor_extraction`: Processes result-related queries
+     - `academic_advice_ready`: Manages academic guidance requests
-   - State is maintained throughout the conversation
+   - State is maintained and transformed through the conversation
+   - Conditional edges determine the flow based on query analysis

+3. **Information Retrieval with LlamaIndex**:
+   - Converts academic content into vector embeddings for semantic search
+   - Enables efficient similarity-based retrieval of course materials
+   - Handles complex queries by understanding the semantic meaning
+   - Caches frequently accessed data for improved performance

 3. **Response Generation**:
    - Relevant information is retrieved from the database
    - AI generates a natural language response
    - Response is formatted with markdown for rich display

-## 📝 License
-[Specify your license here]

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📧 Contact
-[Your contact information]
+shamindakanchana@gmail.com

 ---